An effective SRTW program shows employees you care and reduces the impact of an injury.

 • Review the assignment regularly, in cooperation with the claim representative and treating physician.

-Employees performing modified duty need close supervision and monitoring.
-They also need to be directed to stay within their limits.
-As an employer, you must make injured workers aware of what modified duties include and that they are expected to return to their full jobs as soon as they’re medically able.
+Employees performing modified duty must be closely supervised and monitored.
+They must also be directed to stay within their limits.
+As an employer, make injured workers aware of what modified duties include and that workers are expected to return to their full jobs as soon as they’re medically able.
 Modified duty should last no more than a few months.

 BullHorn-outlinemegaphone